dtinth/it.js/README.md

 var toUpperCase = It.send('toUpperCase')
 ```

-map all strings to uppercase:
+With this, we can map all these strings to uppercase:

 ```javascript
 console.log(_.map(strings, toUpperCase))